eugenioenko/interpreter/readme.md

 - for

 #### Other
-- expression
+- expression: expression statement
-- print

-Expression, Var, Print and Return statements require a semicolon `;` at the end as delimiter;
+- print: prints value to the console

 ## variable definition